Is unlearning a word? Unlearning definition and meaning explained

 What is unlearning?

-Unlearning is the strategy to basically stop doing something you are doing.
-It’s getting rid of an outdated workflow.
-Cutting an inefficient tactic.
-Sometimes it’s a bad habit too.
-Let’s unlearn doing this accidental workflow.
+The unlearning meaning is simple and kind of self-explanatory, perhaps.
+It is the strategy of stopping doing something you are doing.
+It’s getting rid of an outdated workflow or cutting an inefficient tactic.
+Sometimes, it’s a bad habit, too.
+Let’s unlearn this accidental workflow or outdated status quo.

-Once you’ve identified the task or workflow it’s time to move toward stop doing it.
-That includes to a degree to unlearn the skill.
-That doesn’t mean we have to completely forget about it or all pieces of it.
+Once you’ve identified the task or workflow, it’s time to stop doing it.
+That includes unlearning the skill to some degree.
+That doesn’t mean we have to completely forget about it or all of its pieces.
 But it means that we stop doing a particular thing.

-For example, way back when I printed out scripts to edit content.
-That was the accepted workflow and some even claim it’s easier to see mistakes on paper.
-Maybe it is or maybe it isn’t.
+For example, way back when I printed out scripts to edit content, that was the accepted workflow.
+Some even claim it’s easier to see mistakes on paper.
+Maybe it is, or maybe it isn’t.
+Now, I prefer to use Claude for some assistance, write in WordPress and then spellcheck with Grammarly.

-I had to unlearn the need to want to edit on paper to get this unlearning going.
+To get this unlearning going, I had to unlearn the need to want to edit on paper.
 Once I got that in my head, I was able to learn how to edit in Word and turn on tracked changes when editing other people’s content.
-Then later editing moved to Google Docs where multiple people could edit together.
-Now some teams edit directly in the CMS.
+Later, editing moved to Google Docs, where multiple people could edit together.
+Now, some teams edit directly in the CMS.
+And let’s not forget the assist we can get from AI – but never from scratch, please.
+Give it some source content.

 How do we even know what we should be unlearning?

-This can indeed be hard to recognize when teams exist in the same format and makeup for a long time.
-If there are no fresh thoughts ever being brought in it is hard to even know what needs to be updated.
+This can indeed be hard to recognize when teams have existed in the same format and makeup for a long time.
+If fresh thoughts are never brought in, it is hard to even know what needs to be unlearned.

 And some people fight change, which could be another barrier to overcome.

-Certainly, on the flip side some companies like the stability or loyalty when employees stick around forever.
-That’s great but can also present a problem when those long-term employee still use the exact workflow that they used when they started 10 years ago.
+Certainly, on the flip side, some companies like the stability or loyalty of employees who stick around forever.
+That’s great, but it can also present a problem when those long-term employees still use the exact workflow that they used when they started 10 years ago.
+And, more importantly, are unwilling to change.
 Things change.

 There are ways to understand what needs to be updated in any scenario: